Support from Kerry Convention Bureau

 COVID-19 in Ireland – What you need to know

-For full updates on all Government guidelines regarding travel access to Ireland, current COVID-19 restrictions and the planned Roadmap to Recovery, please visit:
+For full updates on all Government guidelines regarding travel access to Ireland, current COVID-19 public health guidance and our country’s Roadmap to Recovery, please visit: